chiefGui/sensitivejs/README.md

 });
 ```

+## Demonstration

+Want to see the possibilites?
+[Check out our live demonstration »](http://chiefgui.github.io/sensitivejs/)

 ## Motivation

 Yes, there are lots of libraries that promise unleash an extraordinary productivity and reliable coding.
 But, which one is really serious?
 Based on this reality, I started to developing Sensitive: my way, simple way, a right way.